 Social Engineering is The Art of What Three Things?

-Social engineering is a type of manipulation that exploits human psychology, rather than technological hacking techniques in order gain or unauthorized access of a computer system.
-In this post, we will focus on social engineering is the art of what three things, its attacking techniques and also prevention methodology.
+Social engineering is a type of manipulation that exploits human psychology, rather than technological hacking techniques to gain or unauthorized access to a computer system.
+In this post, we’ll discuss on social engineering is the art of what three things, its attacking techniques and prevention methodology.

 Social Engineering Is The Art Of What Three Things?

-Social engineering attacker take benefit of people’s weakness, faith and influence individuals to visiting a vulnerable website or clicking a malicious link.
+Social engineering attackers take benefit of people’s weaknesses, and faith and influence individuals to visit a vulnerable website or click a malicious link.
 Now, social engineering is the art of what three things?
 So, the things are as follows:

 In the context of information security, social engineering is the art of psychological manipulation.
-And Psychological manipulation is a type of social influence or skillful control by attacker that aims to change the behavior of victims.
+Psychological manipulation is a type of social influence or skilful control by an attacker that aims to change the behaviour of victims.

 It uses various tactics such as psychological abuse, brainwashing and emotional blackmail so they (victims) give up their sensitive information.
 It is also known as emotional manipulation.

-Influencing is another important social engineering art of things which affect to others (victims).
-Social engineering influences to the victims using various tactics and then, gains the victim’s trust and get unauthorized access of sensitive information and resources.
+Influencing is another important social engineering art of things, which affect others (victims).
+Social engineering influences the victims using various tactics and then, gains the victim’s trust and gets unauthorized access to sensitive information and resources.

 Social engineering is the art of what three things?
-The last essential social engineering art of things is deceiving, where attacker sending an authentic message to the victims.
-The message seems to be one of your trusted service providers or from your office, and asking you to send personal information.
+The last essential social engineering art of things is deceiving, where the attacker sends an authentic message to the victims.
+The message seems to be from one of your trusted service providers or from your office, asking you to send personal information.

 The message prompts victims to provide their personal information such as usernames, passwords, credit card information and network credentials.

-The attacker also provides a link which redirects victims to a malicious website to captures their sensitive information and login credentials.
+The attacker also provides a link which redirects victims to a malicious website to capture their sensitive information and login credentials.

-In above, we have define the social engineering is the art of what 3 things.
-Now, we will explain on social engineering attacking techniques.
+In the above, we have defined social engineering is the art of what 3 things.
+Now, we will explain social engineering attacking techniques.
 There are few social engineering attacking tactics, where human interaction is involved.
 The most common social engineering attacking methods are as follows:

-Phishing is a most common social engineering attack where attacker gain or unauthorized access of sensitive and confidential information such as usernames, passwords, credit card information and network credentials.
+Phishing is a most common social engineering attack where attackers gain or unauthorized access to sensitive and confidential information such as usernames, passwords, credit card information and network credentials.

 The most common form of phishing techniques are as follows:

-In this technique, the attackers send an email message to victims which seem to be trusted message, and asking victim to send their personal information.
+Phishing Technique 1: In this technique, the attackers send an email message to victims which seems to be a trusted message and ask victims to send their personal information.

-In this technique, attackers send an email message to victims with a URL link.
-The URL is almost legitimate link but when hovering over the links its redirects to a vulnerable website.
+Phishing Technique 2: In this technique, attackers send an email message to victims with a URL link.
+The URL is almost a legitimate link but when hovering over the links it redirects to a vulnerable website.

 The redirection site has a serious vulnerability or malware script to gather personal information which is unknown to victims.

-Spear phishing is another social engineering attack that attempt to unauthorized access and steal sensitive information from a specific victim.
+Spear phishing is another social engineering attack that attempts to unauthorized access and steal sensitive information from a specific victim.

 Spear Phishing Technique

-In this technique, attacker sends an email or message to victim with victim’s personal data such as name, designation, email, contact number and address.
+In this technique, the attacker sends an email or message to the victim with the victim’s data such as name, designation, email, contact number and address.

-The reason for include these personal information is to gain victim’s confidence, therefore compromise and access the confidential information they (attacker) are looking for.
+The reason for including this personal information is to gain the victim’s confidence and, therefore compromise and access the confidential information they (the attacker) are looking for.

-Learn more about How to protect Spear Phishing attack?
+Learn more about How to protect Spear Phishing attacks?

-CEO Fraud is a type of email based phishing attack in which the attacker acts as your senior company executive to gain access of sensitive data or steal funds or login credentials.
+CEO Fraud is a type of email-based phishing attack in which the attacker acts as your senior company executive to gain access to sensitive data or steal funds or login credentials.

 CEO Fraud Technique